MMathisLab/FreelyMovingVR4Mice/docs/Installation/Config_file_setup.md

 This Config file specifies a few important things that control the setup of the rig:

 1. The path to the python task files.
 As default this should be ```mouse_task/```
-2. The arduino Port, Baudrate
+2. The arduino Port and Baudrate
 3. Inputs and outputs to the arduino
 4. Specifies the path where the logged data should be saved